MinnMed's New Year's Resolution: Double the Number of Cannabis Patient Centers in 2020

 "The newly announced medical cannabis program regulation updates will positively impact the lives of thousands of Minnesotans," said MinnMed Deputy CEO Gary Starr, M.D.
 "Doubling the overall number of Cannabis Patient Centers will make it easier for patients, especially those living far from current facilities, to learn about and purchase safe, tested medical cannabis products."

-The new regulations also expand the list of qualifying conditions to include chronic pain and age-related macular degeneration, as of July 1, 2020.
+The new changes also expand the list of qualifying conditions to include chronic pain and age-related macular degeneration, effective August 1, 2020.
 In 2015, intractable pain, a subset of "chronic pain", was added to the list of qualifying conditions which led to a material increase in the number of approved patient enrollments in the state's medical cannabis program, which as of November 21, 2019 totaled 30,414 people.

 "As an emergency medicine physician, I witnessed firsthand the consequences of the opioid epidemic," said Founder Kyle Kingsley, M.D.
 "The inclusion of chronic pain as a qualifying condition will help pave the way for even more patients to replace highly addictive prescription opioid pain medications such as fentanyl, oxycodone, morphine, hydromorphone and as well as illicit, related street drugs like heroin with safer, regulated medical cannabis therapies."

-Additional regulations allow for the manufacturing of two new product categories which will enable MinnMed to create new and innovative dose-able products featuring water soluble cannabis-based powders and dissolvable cannabis tablets, which will be available to patients in 2020.
+Additional updates to the program allow for the manufacturing of two new product categories which will enable MinnMed to create new and innovative dose-able products featuring water soluble cannabis-based powders and dissolvable cannabis tablets, which will be available to patients in 2020.

 About Minnesota Medical Solutions